AntonioSingh32/flickspart2/README.md

 ## Notes

-Had challenge of getting refresh feature to work but over time i realized the problem was due to placement of the code
+Had challenge of getting refresh feature to work but over time i realized the problem was due to placement of the code (Part 1)

 ## License